defano/wyldcard/README.md

 end doSomethingComplex
 ```

 HyperTalk does not support handler [overloading](https://en.wikipedia.org/wiki/Function_overloading), that is, it does not differentiate between handlers that handle the same message but which accept a different number of arguments.
-When a script defines two handlers for the same message, the first handler (lexically) in the script will always be used to handle the message.
+Oddly, though, HyperCard does complain when a script defines two handlers for the same message.
+It simply uses the first handler (lexically) in the script to handle the message.

 WyldCard automatically sends the following messages to parts as the user interacts with the stack: